 - Get some advice, if you feel like you are getting nowhere please see your health practitioner.
 You might be 80% of the way there already and only a few subtle tweaks to complete your weight loss journey, or you might need help getting started.
 There is so much confusing information out there, find out what is right for you and get some support.
 It can make the world of difference.

-Angela: Hope that inspired you!
-I think a great place to start is your fall back recipes.
-If they aren’t healthy ones make them healthy ones.
-Make healthy eating/clean eating a life choice, it’s not a fad diet; it’s your key to achieving and maintaining your optimal body composition.
+I hope that inspired you!
+I think a great place to start are your fall-back recipes.
+If they aren’t healthy ones look to make some changes, we have lots of whole food recipes (like our Mouth-Watering Grain Free Pizza here).
+Make healthy eating a life choice, it’s not a fad diet; it’s your key to achieving and maintaining your optimal body composition.